iampeterbanjo/iampeterbanjo.com-data/README.md

 # Data

-Extract, transform and load data into database
+Extract, transform and load data into database for iampeterbanjo.com as a serverless deployment.

-## Development
+## Getting started

-- `yarn dev` to watch files and run `yarn start`
+- `npm install && npm run dev` to install dependencies, re-build when file changes and run tests.
+- `npm test` to run tests.